2025 Solar Incentives Guide for Mattoon, IL - Tax Credits & Rebates

 Source: https://www.dsireusa.org/

-• Rebates: A solar rebate is a partial refund after the purchase of your solar panels.
-Rebates could be offered by your local utility company, your county or your state.
-The rebates are usually applied before calculating tax credits.
+- Rebates: A rebate is a partial refund credited to your account after you've paid for your solar panels.
+These might be offered by your local utility company, your state or your county.
+The cash back that you get from the rebates is normally applied before calculating tax credits.

-• Net Metering: Net metering is an incentive you can get after your solar panels are up and running.
-If you have a net metering agreement with your Mattoon utility company, they will subtract the value of the excess energy produced by your solar system from your utility bill each month.
-In some locations, this credit is dollar-for-dollar, while in others you may receive a refund equivalent to a percentage of the value.
+- Net Metering: Net metering is an incentive you can get after your solar panels are up and running.
+If you've signed a net metering agreement with your Mattoon utility company, it will subtract the value of the excess energy produced by your solar system from your utility bill each month.
+In some areas, this is a dollar-for-dollar credit, while in others you might make back a percentage of the value.

-• Tax Exemptions: Your solar system could qualify for exemptions on both sales and property tax.
-Sales tax exemptions come into effect at the time of purchase.
-Property tax exemptions allow you to exclude the value that solar panels add when calculating property taxes on your house.
+- Tax Exemptions: Your solar system could qualify for both sales tax and property tax exemptions.
+Sales tax exemptions are applied at the time of purchase.
+Property tax exemptions let you exclude the value that solar panels add when you are calculating property taxes on your house.

 Best Solar Financing